g-plane/wasm-language-tools/docs/config/format/wrap-before-const-expr.md

 ## `"multi-only"`

-Line wrap will be happened before global initialization expression only when there are more than one instruction.
+Line wrap will be happened before constant expression only when there are more than one instruction.
 Folded instruction with children instructions is considered as multiple instructions.

 ```wasm